Shopping Cart ( )

 Consult your vet if you have any doubts.
 Your vet should have put together a detailed plan regarding when and how to adjust insulin doses for your feline friend.
 Never make any changes to your cat’s diet or insulin dose without following the plan or talking to your vet first.

 Preparing a homemade meal for your diabetic cat can be rather tricky.
 Work with your vet to find a recipe that is complete and balanced.
-If you are unsure about yourself, it is best to keep to store bought meals like Petcubes cat food.
+If you are unsure about yourself, it is best to keep to store bought meals like PetCubes Gently Cooked Cat Food.
 As the cat food is meticulously crafted, raw and balanced with the right amount of proteins, it is hard to go wrong.

 Cat diabetes management is a rather delicate balance between its diet and insulin levels.
 Changing its diet invariably necessitates a change in insulin levels.
 Therefore, to keep your cats safe from fluctuating blood sugar levels, be consistent in feeding, minimize carbohydrates and consult your vet if there is any doubt.